 Not Losing "The Baby Weight"

-You owe absolutely no one a particular kind of body/weight/muscle tone.
+absolutely no one a particular kind of body/weight/muscle tone.
 Not your partner.
 Not your family.
 Not your wardrobe.
 Certainly not random strangers you pass on the street.
 You are not unworthy of love or respect based on your size, weight, or appearance.
+A Messy House

 I feel like this is very often a woman thing in general, but I often see it playing out among moms who, perhaps, don't have the same time to commit to a "beauty" routine that they did before children.
 Like, don't post a wonderful picture of you and your baby and say, "Sorry for the lack of makeup, but just look at my little guy."